 This list is far from exhaustive, but like the T2 tax return, it allows you to have an idea of the information needed to properly complete the 17-Co tax return.

 Who needs to file a CO-17 tax return form?

-If the company is not established in Québec, but has alienated taxable Québec property, it must also fill out the CO-17 tax return form.
-Here is a link detailing other situations where a company must complete a CO-17 tax return to Québec.
+If the company is not established in Quebec, but has alienated taxable Quebec property, it must also fill out the CO-17 tax return form.
+There are, however, other situations that require a corporation to file a CO-17 return in Quebec.

 How do I file my CO-17 form?

-The easiest way to go about filing the CO-17 tax return in Québec is by hiring a tax accountant or using software solutions for the preparation and production of your CO-17 tax return.
+The easiest way to go about filing the CO-17 tax return in Quebec is by hiring a tax accountant or using tax software for the preparation and production of your CO-17 tax return.
 These methods let you quickly and safely send your form electronically to the proper tax authorities.

 What are the deadlines to file the CO-17 tax return form?

 Every company in Quebec must file the CO-17 tax return form within 6 moths following the end of each taxation year.

 Taxation year that ends on the last day of a given month